Marcolopeez/first-audit/README.md

 Im pleased to present my first smart contract audit work, done as part of my recent blockchain course.

-The main target of this audit was to put into practise al the knowledge acquired in the course.
+The main target of this audit was to put into practise all the knowledge acquired in the course.

 Have a look at the following repository, where the audited smart contracts can be found..: